akvallapuram/RelXTract/readme.txt

 Post-Scriptum:

-This project was originally intended for my Undergraduate Reasearch Project.
+This project was originally intended for my Undergraduate Reasearch Project during Fall 2018.
 The aim of the project was to analyse the Steele Dossier for Trump-Russia relations and develop social networks from the assigned texts.
 It was originally intended that this analysis of the Dossier be done through manual reading.
 However, I wanted to automate the process, leading to the inception of RelXTract.